 Xuechen Chen and Yifan Yang’s (2022, this Issue) article analyses the distinct regional norms and approaches to cyber governance undertaken by the EU and ASEAN.
 Similar to the previous two articles, their analysis seeks to offer a critical reflection on the debate centring around the ‘West vs. non-West’ dichotomy and the newly emerging concept of ‘Westlessness’.
 This research demonstrates that, in order to better capture the dynamics of global cyber governance, it is important to first develop a more nuanced understanding of the variations of cyber governance norms and approaches within and beyond the traditional Western camp.
 Second, it is crucial to take into account the role regional organisations can play in reshaping the normative framework of cyber governance.
 In particular, this article shows that the EU is emerging as a new norm entrepreneur and autonomous regional actor in cyber governance.
 By proactively externalising its regulatory power in the digital sphere, prioritising a rights-based and value-oriented vision of cyber governance, and promoting the idea of digital sovereignty, the EU contributes to challenging the predominant US-centric approach to cyber governance from within the Western community.
 In contrast, the development of ASEAN’s cyber governance norms is a process of norm-subsidiarity based on ASEAN’s unique diplomatic culture and normative structure.
 This process results in the emergence of a distinct pattern of cyber governance based on the principles of the ‘ASEAN Way’ and ‘ASEAN-centrality’.
 It thereby renders ASEAN an increasingly important actor in cyber governance in the Asia-Pacific region, presenting a non-Western perspective to shape the debate on the digital sphere.

 Finally, Louise Marie Hurel’s (2022, this Issue) essay draws from literature on cybersecurity, International Relations and development studies to examine how the notion of ‘cyber capacities’ has emerged as a global development agenda, as well as analysing its consequences for developing regions.
 The essay starts with an intriguing discussion on the multiple origins and contestations of the notion of cyber capacity-building (CCB).
 In an attempt to explore the inner logics that underpin knowledge about CCB, this essay further unpacks two specific mechanisms through which CBB has been used as a policy tool for cyber development: measurement and norm diffusion.
 Drawing on extensive empirical evidence in the Global South, Hurel argues that the political and economic dynamics of CCB continue to reproduce inequalities between the West/Global North and non-West/Global South.
 These observations encourage critical cybersecurity scholars to interrogate a crucial question: how have the cybersecurity frameworks developed in the West or Global North become entangled with the realities and discourses in non-Western contexts or Global South?
 Hurel contends that many countries in the Global South have become the territory of application of CCB measurement models produced in the Global North.
-In other words, CCB knowledge and frameworks, which can be considered a tool produced in the Global North, have been internalised in the Global South, reproducing notions of ‘development’ through ranking and measurement of gaps.
+In other words, CCB knowledge and frameworks, which can be considered a universalising tool produced in the Global North, have been internalised in the Global South, reproducing notions of ‘development’ through ranking and measurement of gaps.
 On the other hand, this essay demonstrates that CCB has not only become an indispensable component in cybersecurity development, but has also become a crucial element encoded in multiple cyber norms development processes.
 The cyber norm contestation and diffusion processes, which involve different international and regional actors with different normative aspirations, are likely to turn CCB into an important tool for the effective implementation of cyber norms and into a way to bridge existing inequalities between the West and non-West.

 Concluding remarks and further directions